 Lois Norris is a member of the Personal Injury and Clinical Negligence groups.

-In addition, she carries out clinical negligence inquests.
-Her recent inquests relate to a failure to scan (resulting in a finding of neglect), a failure to change a catheter (resulting in a finding of neglect) and a failure to provide lifesaving surgery.
+Lois has also represented families in cases relating to a failure to scan (resulting in a finding of neglect), a failure to change a catheter (resulting in a finding of neglect) and a failure to provide lifesaving surgery.

 Expertise